 3. Remove all the water, leaves and debris from the boat.
 Organic material is your enemy.

 4. Identify what’s broken.
 Seat bases?
 Fiberglass components?
 The steering system?
 Will you need fiberglass boat restoration?

 5. Remove the old fuel from the fuel tank, as well as the old oil from the engine and gear case.

 6. Remove the old belts and hoses on the engine and replace them with new ones.

 7. Check the through-hull fittings to make sure they are still properly sealed.
 Also check the seacocks to make sure they are in working order.
 Replace any broken ones.

 8. Look for cracking and crazing in the fiberglass around fixtures and fittings, such as cleats.
 Make sure load-bearing fixtures have a proper backing plate.

 9. Old boats may have lots of rotting wood.
 Check the deck floor, seat bases and especially the transom for sagging, rot or decay.
-Strip old wood out of the boat and replace with marine-grade plywood or a modern cored composite.
+Strip old wood out of the boat and replace it with marine-grade plywood or a modern cored composite.

 10. Go to YouTube and find at least three step-by-step DIY videos that say the same thing.
 These guys might not be “experts,” but they at least have experience.